ilonawillemse/Fish-tank/README.md

     - [] adding slides in which the user can change certain values.

 - end goal
-    - [] visualise how fish populations are influences
+    - [] visualise how fish populations are influenced

 ## libraries